Are you wondering about how much you’re going to need saved for when you retire?

-First and foremost, you have to figure out what are your needs, meaning how much do you need each month to pay the bills.
+First and foremost, you have to figure out what are your needs are, meaning how much do you need each month to pay the bills?
 How much do you need to take care of your health insurance or if you still have a house payment, if you still have debt, if you want to do vacations?
 It all comes down to trying to identify that.
-That’s tough for a lot of people because a lot of us do not budget.
+That’s tough for a lot of people, because a lot of us do not budget.
 A lot of us don’t have a good sense of knowing exactly where our money is going each month.
-If you don’t have a good handle on your budget then you’ll have a hard time trying to identify your income need is almost impossible.
+If you don’t have a good handle on your budget, then trying to identify your income need is almost impossible.

 Show Me What You’re Working With

-The second step, you have to figure out what you’ve got to work with.
+The second step is that you have to figure out what you’ve got to work with: